Management & Organization (MGTO)

 Prerequisites: (MGTO 20100 or MGT 20200) and ACCT 20100

-Enrollment is limited to students with a major in Business Analytics, Information Tech.
+Enrollment is limited to students with a program in Business Analytics, Information Tech.
 Management or Management Consulting.

 MGTO 30310 Innovation and Design Thinking (3 Credit Hours)